Robert Langenfeld Editor & Publisher

 Other things changed.
 The coverage in ELT broadened to include generous book review sections.
-Readers find them helpful in assessing the scholarship.
-Some 1,500 books have been reviewed in the last twenty-eight years.
 The length of a volume went from 300 to 500 pages.
 We began printing drawings and photographs of our 1880–1920 authors.
-Some drawings I've commissioned from contemporary artists; others were from the artists of the 1880–1920 era.
+I have commissioned drawings from contemporary artists; many drawings from the 1880–1920 era itself have been featured.

 And then came the internet.

 Our first website appeared in 1996 or 1997.
 I am not sure.
 What an amusing artifact that would be to see.
 Little did anyone in academic publishing know the extent of what was going to unfold.
 I used to take pride in saying ELT had approximately 900+ subscribers in forty countries—very respectable indeed.
 ELT is now online with Project MUSE, EBSCO's Periodicals for Public Libraries, and ProQuest to cover a range of readers in research, college, community college, and public libraries.
 It's what I call "the new audience."

 Like so many of you I love dark black ink on bright reflective white paper, the touch of it, and the typography with its centuries-old aesthetics.
 One of my favorite moments continues to be when new issues come to the office from the printer: the powerful aroma of fresh ink and paper.
-Once we had 900 print subscribers.
-That has all changed and in my view for the better.
-We still have several hundred print issues going to readers here and abroad.
-However, the online versions overwhelm print in readership.
-There are 2,700 subscribers through MUSE alone, thousands more with the other online venues.
+We still have 150 or so print issues done with the innovative print-on-demand technology.

 In 2015 we publised No. 29 in the 1880–1920 British Authors Series, Stanley Weintraub's Shaw Before His First Play: Embryo Playwright.
 It has received a number of very positive reviews.
-E. W. Hornung's His Brother's Blood: The Last (Unfinished) Novel appeared, which will be followed in early 2016 by Hornung's The Graven Image: A Tale of Two Hemispheres, both edited by Peter Rowland.
+And in 2016 No. 32 in the series from the well-known Kipling scholar, Thomas Pinney, Rudyard Kipling’s Letters to His Agents, A. P. Watt and Son, 1889–1899.